Safety for New Swatties

 The College encourages students, faculty, and staff who have witnessed a crime or have been victimized to report the event to Public Safety or Swarthmore Borough Police as quickly as possible.

 • To make a report to Public Safety, call 610-328-8333 or ext.
-8333 from a campus phone, or press any of the call boxes located in all campus buildings and the Blue Light Towers throughout campus.
+8333 from a campus phone, or, press one of the call boxes located in campus buildings or the Blue Light Towers placed throughout campus.
 You may also report directly to Public Safety by accessing this online reporting form (which may also be completed confidentially).

 • To make a report with the Swarthmore Borough Police, call 911 and advise you are a Swarthmore College Community Member.
 Additionally, you may contact Public Safety as indicated above and they may arrange the connection and report with the Borough Police.